thecodeteam/community/code-of-conduct.md

 * [Support others in the community](#support-others-in-the-community)
 * [Get support from others in the community](#get-support-from-others-in-the-community)

-This Code of Conduct reflects the agreed standards of behavior for members of our community, in any forum such as mailing list, wiki, website, IRC channels, Slack teams or other online forums, public meetings, or private correspondence within the context of the EMC {code} community.
+This Code of Conduct reflects the agreed standards of behavior for members of our community, in any forum such as mailing list, wiki, website, IRC channels, Slack teams or other online forums, public meetings, or private correspondence within the context of the {code} Community.
 The community acts according to the standards written down in this Code of Conduct and will defend these standards for the benefit of the community.
 Leaders of any group, such as moderators of mailing lists, IRC channels, forums, etc., will exercise the right to suspend access to any person who persistently breaks our shared Code of Conduct.

 ### Be considerate

 Your actions and work will affect and be used by other people, and you in turn will depend on the work and actions of others.
 Any decision you make will affect other community members, and we expect you to take those consequences into account when making decisions.

 As a contributor, ensure full credit is given for the work of others and bear in mind how your changes will affect others.
-It is also expected that you try to follow the [contribution guidelines](https://github.com/emccode/emccode.github.io/wiki/How-to-contribute-to-EMC-%7Bcode%7D-and-add-your-project).
+It is also expected that you try to follow the [contribution guidelines](https://github.com/codedellemc/codedellemc.github.io/wiki/How-to-contribute-to-EMC-%7Bcode%7D-and-add-your-project).

 As a user, remember that contributors work hard on their part and take great pride in it.
 If you are frustrated, your problems are more likely to be resolved if you can give accurate and well-mannered information to all concerned.